howest-mct/2023-2024-projectone-ctai-SathvikaAlla/Docs/Feedforward.md

 - Question 3: Any classes I can include/exclude?
 - Feedback 3: A healthy skin class is a good option; it’s always going to pick something so you need to definetely include healthy skin otherwise it’s gonna choose something else.

-## Conversation 2 (Date: xx/xx/2024)
+## Conversation 2 (Date: 28/05/2024)

-Lecturer:
+Lecturer: Frederik Waeyaert, Dieter

-Questions for this conversation:

-- Question 1: V

-This is the feedback on my questions.
+Tour Moment

-- Feedback 1: G
+- Feedback 1: annotation: ok first traing in VS Code Toggle No consultations yet

-## Conversation 3 (Date: xx/xx/2024)
+## Conversation 3 (Date: 04/06/2024)

-Lecturer:
+Lecturer: Claudia, Tijn, Cristophe

-Questions for this conversation:

-- [x] Question 1: V

-This is the feedback on my questions.
+Tour Moment

-- Feedback 1: G
+- Feedback 1: Keep in mind to toggl different categories.
+- Feedback 2: Save and show the confusion matrix for the model next time.
+- Feedback 3: Find a better way to demonstrate your project with either images or videos.